 L.A.
 Poker Rooms

-L.A. locals tend to place their poker rooms into one of three categories: The Big Three, The Medium Two, and The Indian Rooms.
+L.A. locals tend to place their poker rooms into one of three categories: The Big Three, The Medium Two, and The Native American Rooms.
 There are no single-digit table rooms equivalent to the smallest found on the Vegas Strip which are also common in the Midwest.

 The Big Three